letsignit/distributor-api-doc/readme.md

-# Letsignit distributor API
+# Letsignit API distributor

 ## Getting started
-Before using the Letsignit distributors API you must contact your Letsignit contact, to receive an access.
+Before using the Letsignit API distributors you must contact your Letsignit representative, to receive access.

 **Production HOST** : api.letsignit.com

 With the API Distributor you can create, modify or delete a subscription on our plateform.

-Before making these requests you must authenticate yourself using the credentials given by your Letsignit contact.
+Before making these requests, you must authenticate yourself using the credentials given by your Letsignit representative.

 ## Authenticate